ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 ## `std::tie` idiom

 Structure bindings serves to destructure a tuple-like object into its components.
-Many times we need to do the inverse operation: make a tuple from some unstructured data.
+Many times we need to do the opposite operation: make a tuple from some unstructured data.
 Packing data into a tuple opens doors to use tuple's interface on such data.

 Since creating a tuple involves creating a new object, possibly we do not want to copy data.
 We would like to *reference* such data, as we do with structure bindings.
 That's a job for `std::tie`: a function which creates a `std::tuple` of **references** to the parameters we provide: